Top 10 Vitamins for Energy and Tiredness

 Your body makes energy using a molecule called ATP (adenosine triphosphate).
 Think of ATP like the fuel your cells burn to do anything: move, think, breathe, and heal.
 Every single cell in your body uses ATP.

 To make ATP, your body needs vitamins as helpers (called coenzymes).
+The group of vitamin B nutrients plays a crucial role in this process.
 If you are missing even one of these helpers, your whole energy system can slow down.
 This is why vitamin deficiencies often show up as fatigue, brain fog, and weakness.

 Here is a simple breakdown of what vitamins do for your energy: